 On November 26, 2014, the County issued the Garrett County Memorial Hospital Refunding Bonds, Series 2014 (Series 2014 Bonds), on behalf of the Hospital for the purpose of renovating and constructing a new wing of the Hospital.
-The Series 2014 Bonds represent a supplemental loan agreement between the Hospital and the County for amounts that are equal to the loan principal of the County's Series 2014 Bonds.
-Series 2014 Bonds incur interest at a fixed interest rate of 3.53% per annum.
-Interest accrues based on the average outstanding principal balance and is paid semi-annually.
-Annual principal payments are due on the anniversary date of issuance based on a twenty-five-year amortization period.
-On November 26, 2029, the Series 2014 Bonds mature at which time all outstanding principal balances and interest are due.
+The Series 2014 Bonds represent a supplemental loan agreement between the Hospital and the County for amounts that were equal to the loan principal of the County's Series 2014 Bonds.
+Series 2014 Bonds incurred interest at a fixed interest rate of 3.53% per annum.
+Interest accrued based on the average outstanding principal balance and was paid semi-annually.
+Annual principal payments were due on the anniversary date of issuance based on a twenty-five-year amortization period.
+On November 26, 2029, the Series 2014 Bonds were scheduled to mature at which time all outstanding principal balances and interest were due.
+The Series 2014 Bonds were repaid in full in 2022 with the proceeds of the Huntington Note.